davidchall/nrtest/docs/config_test.rst

 **description** *[string]*
     A short description to help identification of this version.
+**minimum_app_version** *[string]*
+    The minimum software version required for the test to be executed (see :ref:`config_sw`).
+If the software under test does not satisfy this requirement, then the test is removed from the test suite before execution.
+This allows you to run the latest test suite on old software without test failures.
 **input_files** *[list of strings]*
     A list of required input files.
 Each path is specified relative to the location of the configuration file itself.
 **output_files** *[dict of string-string pairs]*